MicrosoftDocs/sql-docs/docs/advanced-analytics/r/performance-case-study-r-services.md

 The following process was used to create this configuration:

-1. Reduce the amount of memory allocated by default to SQL Server
+1. Reduce the amount of memory allocated by default to SQL Server.

-2. Create 4 new pools for running the R jobs in parallel.
+2. Create four new pools for running the R jobs in parallel.

-3. Create 4 workload groups such that each workload group is associated with a resource pool
+3. Create four workload groups such that each workload group is associated with a resource pool.

 4. Restart Resource Governor with the new workload groups and assignments.

-5. Define a User-defined classifier function (UDF) to assign different tasks on different workload groups.
+5. Create a user-defined classifier function (UDF) to assign different tasks on different workload groups.

 6. Update the Resource Governor configuration to use the function for appropriate workload groups.